-The house: Another film said to be based on a true story, the Perron family, whose experiences are dramatised in the film, still maintain that the film is an accurate depiction of real events.
+The house: Another film said to be based on a true story, the Perron family, whose experiences are dramatised in The Conjuring, still maintain that the film is an accurate depiction of real events.
 The four bedroom, two bathroom farmhouse at the centre of the film is a part of Rhode Island history, with New England folklore claiming former resident Bathsheba Sherman was a witch who sacrificed her infant to the forces of darkness.

 The price: The North Carolina house used as the film’s setting is estimated to be worth US$484,723.
 The real Perron house, located in Burrillville, Rhode Island, has an estimated value of US$395,608.